ent-jtang/markdown-css/README.md

 ****

 I update the line-height of titles.
 Now it looks much better!
 ps.
-To make it clear, in order to have 12pt font-size, you'll have to insert the following code into your file.
+To make it clear, in order to have 12pt font-size, you'll have to insert the following code into your file (not the css file but the one you're working on!).
 ```ios
 <font size=3.5>
 your writing
 </font>
 ```
-Similarly, if you want to have <strong>pure</strong> black font-color (for the original design isn't!), you'll have to insert the following code.
+Similarly, if you want to have <strong>pure</strong> black font-color (for the original design isn't!), you'll have to insert the following code into the thing that you're writing.
 ```ios
 <font color=#000000>
 your writing